frasera00/frasera00/README.md

 ### 🤖 PyISV: Autoencoder to find Intrinsic State Variables (ISVs)
 A neural network autoencoder designed to identify suitable intrinsic state variables for complex materials, such as metallic nanoclusters.
 This work aims to bridge the gap between data-driven insights and physical understanding in material science.

+### 〰️ SeismicApp: A seismic data simulator
+This is an interactive app to understand seismic acquisitions.
+You can generate different configurations of shots and receivers and see how the recorded signals change in real time.
+There are several features you can turn on and off for a better understanding of physical phenomena involving seismic acquisitions, like ghost waves and fold maps.
+This light-weight program is purely front-end and completely offline.
+It runs just on html, CSS and JavaScript.

 ### ⚽ World Cup Monte Carlo Simulation
 A fun project that applies Monte Carlo methods to simulate outcomes of the most recent World Cup, demonstrating the power of probabilistic modelling in real-world scenarios.

 ### 🎬 Movie Recommender App (LLM + RAG)
 A web-based application that leverages Large Language Models and Retrieval-Augmented Generation (RAG) to provide personalized movie recommendations.
 This project combines modern AI with an interactive user interface for an engaging experience.

+### 💡 Learning material
+I have been collecting material used for classes in several subjects: from basic physics to python programming.
+Here you will find a fully explained code in python to build a solitaire game, as well as several notebooks that explain concepts of the python language.
+There are also some physics notebooks, specially in the are of waves and wavelets, but the repositories will keep growing with time.

 ## Connect